Rubis-Mecenat/rubis-mecenat/wp-content/plugins/backwpup/readme.txt

 === BackWPup - WordPress Backup Plugin ===
-Contributors: inpsyde, danielhuesken, Bueltge, nullbyte, wido, dinamiko, cocreation
+Contributors: wp_media, danielhuesken, Bueltge, nullbyte, wido, dinamiko, cocreation, krafit
 Tags: backup, database backup, cloud backup, restore, wordpress backup Requires at least: 3.9
-Tested up to: 6.1
+Tested up to: 6.4
 Requires PHP: 7.2
-Stable tag: 4.0.0
+Stable tag: 4.0.3
 License: GPLv2+

 Schedule complete automatic backups of your WordPress installation.
 Decide which content will be stored (Dropbox, S3…).
 This is the free version

 == Description ==
 The **backup plugin** **[BackWPup](https://backwpup.com/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.

-Please understand: this free version will not be supported as good as the [BackWPup Pro version](https://backwpup.com).
+Please understand: this free version will not be supported as well as the [BackWPup Pro version](https://backwpup.com).
 With our premium version you get first class support and more features.

 * Database Backup  *(needs mysqli)*
 * WordPress XML Export